hungptit/java-experiments/slides/java.optimization.tips.md

 --

-- Cache the precomputed results if necessary for example hash code of your **heavy** objects.
+- Cache the precomputed results if necessary for example hash codes of your **heavy** objects.

 ---
 # #8 - Logging